jtakayama/makahiki/install/doc/redhat_readme.txt

 (4.)
 Run the redhat_installer.py script with --update_instance:
 -------------------------------------------------------------------------------
-% python ./install/redhat_installer.py --update_instance --os redhat --arch x64
+% python ./install/redhat_installer.py --update_instance --arch x64
 -------------------------------------------------------------------------------

 The script will create a log file in makahiki/install/logs with a filename of